ipip2005/lesstextjs/README.md

-# react-lesstext <UNDER DEVELOPMENT>
+# lesstextjs <UNDER DEVELOPMENT>
-A react component that display multiple lines of text which is truncated at the end.
+A helper function that display multiple lines of text to be truncated at the end to fit given number of lines.

 ## Demo
 https://codesandbox.io/s/myp6jn4878